Aims of the Service

 What do we offer?

-Upon referral every patient is offered an individualized and patient centered assessment by a senior clinician.
-We provide a range of exercise groups including Tai Chi and strengthening circuits.
+Upon referral every patient is offered an individualized and patient centred assessment by a senior clinician.
+We provide a range of exercise groups including yoga and strengthening circuits.
 One of our main focusses is dealing with medication concerns, we link closely to local GP and Pharmacists to support individuals to reduce their dependence on painkillers.
 We also aim to educate patients about pain physiology in accordance with the most up to date research and guidance, thereby providing service users with a knowledge base than can be used to support in their journey to more effective pain management.

 We can offer support and advice with important lifestyle factors such as sleep hygiene and pacing.
 Our fibromyalgia group aims to bring together individuals to support them through their chronic pain journey and had created links with THRIVE, a group based in Winsford which aims to continue this support in the community.